 The downside of our expected longevity is that some, or maybe many of us, will run out of money.

 PRO-TIP – Putting in place strategies to minimise Risks 1 through 6 will mitigate Risk 7.
 More on the impact of longevity here.

 Risk 8 – The ability to run your own affairs.

 You won’t see it in television ads about retirement.
 You probably won’t read much about it in newspapers or even personal finance magazines.

 And yet one of the biggest threats you face to your financial security in retirement may be the drop-off in your own cognitive abaility to manage your investments as you age.
 This can leave you vulnerable.

 PRO-TIP I know this is something most of us don’t want to think about, but everyone needs a plan.
 You should have three key documents: A last will and testament, a power of attorney and an advanced healthcare directive.
 More on Estate Planning Here

 While these tips are meant to point you in the right direction, you'll need more information.
 Read our publications listed in this text.
 Ask questions and make sure you understand the answers.
-Get practical advice and act now.
+Get practical and independent financial advice and act now.

 Building long-term wealth through investment doesn’t have to be complicated.
 You don’t need a crystal ball.
 And you don’t need to knock yourself out trying to beat the market.
 Download our digital guide today and see how!